royn5618/royn5618/README.md

 </br>
 ---

-💬 Ask me about Python, Data Analysis, Data Science, Coding, Ireland, Study Abroad, Natural Language Processing, Women in AI, Data Science Portfolio</br>
+💬 Ask me about Python, Data Analysis, Data Science, Career Development, Natural Language Processing, Women in AI </br>
 📫 How to reach me: <a>nroy0110@gmail.com</a> or <a>nabanita@womeninai.co</a></br>
 🔭 I’m currently working on Deep Learning for Text/Code Generation</br>
 👯 If you are looking for collaborations for Data Science projects - check out [WaiPRACTICE](https://women-in-ai-ireland.github.io/WAIPracticeInfoPage/)